chtrembl/azure-cloud/petstore/06-configure-ado-pipeline-for-ci-cd-into-aks/README.md

     - Make note of your imagePullSecret
     - Make note of your dockerRegistryServiceConnection

 > 📝 Please Note, At this point Azure DevOps was kind enough to create service connections to Azure Container Registry and AKS for us, automagically.
-You can see these under Settings > Service Connections, if curious you can take a look (do this in another tab so you dont lose your current work)
+You can see these under Settings > Service Connections, if curious you can take a look (do this in another tab so you don't lose your current work)

 You should see something similar to the below image: